gijslaarman/browser-technologies-1920/README.md

 3. JS
 ![Full experience](./research/img/JS.jpg)

+> I lost track here of the progressive enhancement, basically I had in mind that css works 99% of the time so it wouldn't be an issue.

 - In CSS the carousel works, and you can scroll through the carousel without Javascript being used.
 It's not fancy and the user experience isn't optimal but it works.